AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-web-console.md

   `http://localhost:4502/system/console/bundles`

-A list of bundles will be shown:
+A list of bundles is shown:

 ![screen_shot_2012-02-15at44740pm-1](assets/screen_shot_2012-02-15at44740pm-1.png)